 Other than capacity there are a couple of other features about this design that I don’t like.

 Accessing the food from the side panel door will be awkward.
 Let’s say that you have a big pile of country style ribs smoking away on the top grate and you want to brush them with a little sauce.
 You are going to have to open the side door and breath in a big pile of smoke while you try to reach the ribs on the back side of the grate.
 There is no easy way to access any food that is on the back half of the grates.
-This isn’t a deal killer but it is annoying.
+This isn’t a deal breaker but it is annoying.

 Another feature that is lacking on this smoker is a proper working side table.
 You are going to want someplace to put your tongs, paper towels, etc and this smoker doesn’t have it.